-Community Reinvestment Act and Fair Lending Laws.
-All institutions with Federal Deposit Insurance Corporation deposit insurance have a responsibility under the Community Reinvestment Act and related federal regulations to help meet the credit needs of their communities, including low- and moderate-income borrowers.
-In connection with its examination of a state member bank, the Federal Reserve Board is required to assess the savings bank's record of compliance with the Community Reinvestment Act.
+Community Reinvestment Act (CRA) and Fair Lending Laws.
+All institutions with Federal Deposit Insurance Corporation deposit insurance have a responsibility under the CRA and related federal regulations to help meet the credit needs of their communities, including low- and moderate-income borrowers.
+In connection with its examination of a state member bank, the Federal Reserve Board is required to assess the savings bank's record of compliance with the CRA.
 In addition, the Equal Credit Opportunity Act and the Fair Housing Act prohibit lenders from discriminating in their lending practices on the basis of characteristics specified in those statutes.
-A savings bank's failure to comply with the provisions of the Community Reinvestment Act could, at a minimum, result in denial of certain corporate applications such as branches or mergers, or in restrictions on its activities.
+A savings bank's failure to comply with the provisions of the CRA could, at a minimum, result in denial of certain corporate applications such as branches or mergers, or in restrictions on its activities.
 The failure to comply with the Equal Credit Opportunity Act and the Fair Housing Act could result in enforcement actions by the Federal Reserve Board, as well as other federal regulatory agencies and the Department of Justice.
-The Community Reinvestment Act requires all Federal Deposit Insurance Corporation-insured institutions to publicly disclose their rating.
-Territorial Savings Bank received a "satisfactory" Community Reinvestment Act rating in its most recent federal examination.
+The CRA requires all Federal Deposit Insurance Corporation-insured institutions to publicly disclose their rating.
+On May 5, 2022, the Federal Reserve Board and the Federal Deposit Insurance Corporation released a notice of proposed rulemaking to strengthen and modernize the CRA regulations and framework.
+Territorial Savings Bank received a "satisfactory" CRA rating in its most recent federal examination.